-The following image indicates the location of the memory module and provides a visual representation of the installation procedure.
+The figure indicates the location of the memory module and provides a visual representation of the installation procedure.

-- 1. Lift the mylar to find the memory-module slot. - $\label{eq:linear} \textbf{2.} \hspace{0.1in} \mbox{Align the notch on the memory module with the tab on the memory-module slot}.$ - 3.
-Slide the memory module firmly into the slot at an angle. - 4.
+- 1. Lift the mylar and align the notch on the memory module with the tab on the memory-module slot. - 2.
+Slide the memory module firmly into the slot at an angle. - 3.
 Press the memory module down until it clicks into place.